Rob Brough: Personal life

 Brough and his brother Mal grew up at Slacks Creek in a little fibro house.(Fibro is a colloquial Australian term for fibre cement) Their father grew vegetables which he sold to support the family, but due to being crippled by poliomyelitis, he had to slide around his vegetable garden on his backside while tending to it.

 Rob Brough's son Sam died on his third birthday in 1989, after suffering from health issues.
 Brough has two other children Jess and Tyson.

 In 2014, Brough attempted a 1,200 kilometre charity bike ride from Sydney to Brisbane.
 "Rob's Ride for Kids" was an attempt to raise money for the Children's Hospital Foundation in memory of his son Sam, who died 25 years prior.
 Due to illness, Brough pulled out of the ride without completing it but still managed to raise $16,000 for the charity.

 Brough's brother Mal Brough was a Federal Member of Parliament from 1996 until 2016.
 Due to his brother's involvement in politics, Brough has had to introduce numerous local news stories about his brother, including those that have detailed controversies such as Mal Brough's involvement in the James Ashby affair.

+Brough took extended personal leave from Seven News in 2024 to take care of his daughter who was diagnosed with multiple aggressive forms of cancer.
+Brough would ultimately not return to his role at Seven.